-Our sunny corner of Sussex boasts some outstanding gardens, from formal gardens fit for a queen to wild and wonderful spaces where wildlife thrives.
+Our sunny corner of Sussex boasts some outstanding gardens, from formal gardens fit for a king to wild and wonderful spaces where wildlife thrives.

-We have begun our tour in the grand grounds of Arundel Castle, finishing in historic Chichester with a true hidden gem.
+We have begun our tour in the grand grounds of Arundel Castle, finishing just outside the historic city of Chichester with a true hidden gem.
 Garden lovers will be spoilt for choice as we discover a host of glorious gardens set amongst stunning Sussex scenery.

 Image: The Drone Awakens